See Also Fixed-Price Model Contract

-The most common approach to bidding is to provide the same plans and specs to two or more contractors (typically three or four) and ask them to bid the project.
+The most common approach to bidding is to provide the same plans and specs to two or more contractors (typically three or four on a large project) and ask them for a fixed-price bid.
 Each then submits a price and proposal and you select the winner.
 In most cases, the owner selects the low bidder, but in some instances you would be wise to choose another bidder.
 You might choose one of the middle bids if you believe you will get better quality, a better schedule and completion date, or perhaps a better overall experience based on what you learn from talking with references and your gut instincts.

 You goal should be to find the lowest bidder that you trust will do the job to your standards.
 Remember, the bid price is really just a starting point and the actual cost of the project will almost always be higher.
 So saving 1 or 2 percent at the outset by going with the low bidder can sometimes be false economy.
 The money is important, but should not be your sole criteria.

 In most things in life, we are willing to pay a little more for a better product or service.
 On a big project, you will be working closely with the contractor over a period of months to turn your vision into a real building.
 There are no guarantees here, but the promise a smooth, stress-free project that comes out the way you want it may be work paying a modest premium for.

 If you are working with an architect of designer, he or she will probably suggest names of contractors they think would be a good fit for this project.
 Presumably, they are recommending someone they have confidence in and have a good working relationship with, which can prove very valuable during the project.
 So they should go on your bidders’ list.
 You can find other contractors through friends, relatives, lumberyards, or just driving around town (see Choosing a Contractor).